 Significance and Use

-Note 2—The quality of the result produced by this standard is dependent on the competence of the personnel performing it, and the suitability of the equipment and facilities used.
+Note 2: The quality of the result produced by this standard is dependent on the competence of the personnel performing it, and the suitability of the equipment and facilities used.
 Agencies that meet the criteria of Practice are generally considered capable of competent and objective testing/sampling/inspection/etc. Users of this standard are cautioned that compliance with Practice does not in itself assure reliable results.
 Reliable results depend on many factors; Practice provides a means of evaluating some of those factors.

 1.1 This test method covers the determination of the flexural strength of soil-cement by the use of a simple beam with third-point loading.

-1.3.1 The gravitational system of inch-pound units is used when dealing with inchpound units.
+1.2.1 The gravitational system of inch-pound units is used when dealing with inchpound units.
 In this system, the pound (lbf) represents a unit of force (weight), while the unit for mass is slugs.
 The rationalized slug unit is not given, unless dynamic (F = ma) calculations are involved.

 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.